mmurygin/notes/sre/monitoring.md

 1. **Alerting**
 1. **Troubleshooting**
 1. **Capacity Planning**
-1. **Error budget calculation** to choose where to focus effort: new features or reliability
+1. **Error budget calculation**
+    * where to focus effort: new features or reliability
 1. **Experiments** - compare before and after
 1. **Business Analysis**